maribickpostanes/Philippine-Historical-Petroleum-Production/README.md

 ## Contributing
 Contributions to this open-source project are welcome.
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+I hope that these plots will be a valuable resource for anyone who is interested in understanding the petroleum industry in the Philippines.

 ![1-oilprod](https://github.com/maribickpostanes/Philippine-Historical-Petroleum-Production/assets/127098659/c693e492-004e-4a4f-a9a7-890d883531c3)

 ![1-gasprod](https://github.com/maribickpostanes/Philippine-Historical-Petroleum-Production/assets/127098659/a403a170-eb47-4ad6-b0fb-bb95ae4c2ce0)